danieleagle/gitlab-https-docker/README.md

 The network specified (can be changed to the desired value) by this Docker container is named `development`.
 It is assumed that this network has already been created prior to using the included Docker Compose file.
 The reason for this is to avoid generating a default network so that other Docker containers can access the GitLab CE instance (e.g. Jenkins for CICD, etc.) using the [Docker embedded DNS server](https://docs.docker.com/engine/userguide/networking/#/docker-embedded-dns-server).

-If no network has been created, run the following Docker command (geared toward Linux): `sudo docker network create network-name`.
+If no network has been created, run the following Docker command: `sudo docker network create network-name`.
 Be sure to replace *network-name* with the name of the desired network.
 For more information on this command, go [here](https://docs.docker.com/engine/reference/commandline/network_create/).

 ## Port Mapping

-The external ports used to map to the internal ports that GitLab CE uses are 51203 (maps to 443 for HTTPS) and 51204 (maps to 22 for SSH).
+The external ports used to map to the internal ports that GitLab CE uses are 50443 (maps to 443 for HTTPS) and 50022 (maps to 22 for SSH).
 These ports can certainly be changed but please be mindful of the effects.
 Changing the port mapped to HTTPS will require changing it on the *external_url* setting found in the Docker Compose file.

 However, if the external port for HTTPS is set to the same port used internally (e.g. 443), then the port can be omitted from the *external_url* setting and the *nginx['listen_port']* setting can be omitted as it will no longer be required.